From Editor to Dense Geometry Estimator: Methods

 \subsection{Consistent Velocity Flow Matching with Deterministic Departure}

-Flow Matching has been widely adopted in modern generative and editing modeling.
-As shown in Fig.~\ref{fig:meanflow}, previous work MeanFlow~\citep{meanflow} has identified that, since the model learns the velocity over all possible flow paths in Eq~\ref{eq:rectified_flow}, the global instantaneous velocity field becomes inherently non-linear and typically induces a curved trajectory.
+Flow matching has been widely adopted in modern generative and editing modeling.
+While efforts have gone into adapting traditional \textit{denoising-based} models for deterministic prediction~\citep{lotus}, our work focuses on analyzing and adapting the \textit{flow matching} paradigm inherent to our editor.

+As shown in Fig.~\ref{fig:meanflow}, MeanFlow~\citep{meanflow} has identified that, since the model learns the velocity over all possible flow paths in Eq~\ref{eq:rectified_flow}, the global instantaneous velocity field becomes inherently non-linear and typically induces a curved trajectory.
 During inference, as shown in Fig.~\ref{fig:meanflow} (b), the ideal integration path in Eq.~\ref{eq:ode} is approximated by a discrete numerical solver, which introduces a non-trivial approximation error for high-precision tasks such as dense geometric estimation.

 An intuitive idea is to find a straight integration path, which means the velocity direction always remains the same.
 In this paper, we further require the velocity magnitude to be consistent so that the velocity is completely independent of $t$, and redefine the loss as: